KarimNH/CHE1147-Group11-Project/README.md

 ### 2. `XAI`
 This folder contains scripts related to model explainability.
 - **`XAI.py`**
-  Contains scripts to generates SHAP explanations and permutation feature importance for a trained model and dataset.
+  Contains scripts to generate SHAP explanations and permutation feature importance for a trained model and dataset.
 - **`XAI_demo.ipynb`**
   Demonstrates the use of functions to generate SHAP explanations and permutation feature importance.